AgustinCB/blogposts/varlog/What_I_learnt/content.md

 ## Our first contacts

 Roy had a couple unusual qualities that I wasn't expecting before hand: He already know the basics of programming (in fact, he had a couple years of experience) and he was working professionally in the field.
 In fact, his company was sponsoring the process.
-I came to realise quickly that most people looking for a mentor aren't outside the industry but inside: As junior developers wanting to improve their skills or in related possitions (business intelligence, TPM, web designers) trying to make a career move.
+I came to realise quickly that most people looking for a mentor aren't outside the industry but inside: As junior developers wanting to improve their skills or in related positions (business intelligence, TPM, web designers) trying to make a career move.

 Because of his background, my first decision was to do pair programming sessions.
 We would pick a project to build (in our case, a forum) and we would go through the process of building it together.